 - NIST Special Publication 800-76, “Biometric Data Specification for Personal Identity Verification” specifies the technical acquisition and formatting requirements for biometric data of PIV credentials.

-The Card Conformance Tool (CCT) can remotely test PIV and PIV-I on several common operating systems.
-The purpose of the CCT is to validate that commercially-available PIV and PIV-I comply with relevant standards.
+The Card Conformance Tool (CCT) can remotely test PIV and Personal Identity Verification–Interoperable (PIV-I) on several common operating systems.
+The purpose of the CCT is to validate that commercially available PIV and PIV-I comply with relevant standards.